Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    Kernel.SystemStart() -> nil

-Starts the system and loads everything required
+Starts the system and loads everything required.

 ----